Flat Hat Club: 20th and 21st centuries

-Subsequent groups

-The group's name was revived on September 30, 1920, by twelve undergraduate men and four professors who originally organized as the Spotswood Club, which was formed in 1916.
+The F.H.C.
+Society was revived on September 30, 1920, by twelve undergraduate men and four professors who originally organized as the Spotswood Club, which was formed in 1916.
 It differed markedly from the original society, a fraternity of six undergraduate men with alumnus members in urbe – that is, "in town", having graduated from the university.
 This society operated largely as a collegiate honorary society whose members were not secret and were published in the college's yearbook and newspapers.
 It suspended its activities in 1943 due to World War II.

-A third group called the Flat Hat Club was formed in May 1972.
-It an all-male secret society, consisting of twelve undergraduate men.
+The third revival of the F.H.C.
+Society came in May 1972.
+Remaining an all-male secret society, consisting of twelve undergraduate men.
 In recent years, an additional six members were added.
-Most of its activities remain comparatively secret within the university.
+Most of its activities remain secret within the university.
 Members receive medals of distinction upon graduation from William and Mary, showing their membership.
 Contrary to the practice of some similar societies, alumni may disclose their membership after graduation.